seadu/PyBand/README.md

 # PyBand

-Script to sync with Xiaomi MiBand 3 via CLI
+Script to sync with Xiaomi MiBand 3 via CLI.